swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Generating Documentation for Extended Types.md

 The Swift-DocC plugin allows you to document extensions you make to types that are not from the module you're generating documentation for.

-To enable/disable extension support, add the `--include-extended-types` or `--exclude-extended-types` flag to your invocations, respectively:
+As of Swift 5.9, extension support is enabled by default.
+If you're using an older version of Swift or would like to configure this behavior pass the `--include-extended-types` or `--exclude-extended-types` flag to enable or disable the feature, respectively:

     $ swift package generate-documentation --include-extended-types

     $ swift package generate-documentation --exclude-extended-types

 > Note: Extension support is available when using Swift 5.8 or later and the Swift-DocC plugin 1.2 or later.
-Extension support is enabled by default starting swith Swift 5.9 and the Swift-DocC plugin 1.3.
+Extension support is enabled by default starting with Swift 5.9 and the Swift-DocC plugin 1.3.

 ## Understanding What is an Extended Type